 The Foiler is a 'flying' runabout that uses foiling technology to lift the hull out of the water, making for a unique, weightless ride at 45 mph.

-Four hydrofoils (like wings in the water) lift the 32-foot Foiler hull 5 feet above the waves as soon as it reaches a speed of 20 mph, with an effortless and smooth take-off and landing.
+Four hydrofoils (like wings in the water) lift the Foiler hull 5 feet above the waves as soon as it reaches a speed of 18 knots, with an effortless and smooth take-off and landing.
 Since there’s no hull slap, the ride is smooth and quiet.

 Even cooler is a forward cockpit in the open bow with a revolutionary joystick that allows the skipper to steer the boat from the bow.